Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR 0509-67.5: Introduction

 Both near-$\mathrm{M_{ch}}$ and sub-$\mathrm{M_{ch}}$ WD progenitors are now thought to be needed to explain the range of specific properties of observed Type Ia SNe, such as ejecta mass derived from lightcurve modeling \citep{Scalzo+2014MNRAS,Bora+2024PASP}, Mn/Fe ratio \citep{Seitenzahl+2013AandA,Lach+2020AandA}, nebular spectra-inferred Fe/Ni ratio \citep{Flors+2020MNRAS} and lightcurve-inferred $^{57}\mathrm{Ni}$/$^{56}\mathrm{Ni}$ ratio \citep{Seitenzahl+2009ApJ,Ropke+2012ApJ,Tiwari+2022MNRAS}, with most of the proposed explosion mechanisms likely at play.
 Perhaps then, it is not surprising that we have moved from the `homogenous family of lightcurves' paradigm to a much more diverse family of Type Ia lightcurves and spectra \citep{Taubenberger2017book,Gal-Yam2017book}, especially with the advent of modern high-cadence surveys such as the Palomar Transient Factory \citep[PTF;][]{Law+2009PASP}, the All-Sky Automated Survey for SuperNovae \citep[ASAS-SN;][]{Kochanek+2017PASP}, the Zwicky Transient Facility (ZTF) Bright Transient Survey \citep{Perley+2020ApJ}, the Young Supernova Experiment \citep[YSE;][]{Aleo+2023ApJS}, the Dark Energy Survey \citep{Abbott+2024ApJ}, and the upcoming Legacy Survey of Space and Time \citep[LSST;][]{Ivezic+2019ApJ}.
 However, no clear correspondence between observed properties of Type Ia SNe spectra or lightcurves and the proposed thermonuclear explosion mechanisms has been discovered yet \citep{Hillebrandt+2013FrPhy,Ruiter+2025AnnRev}.

 Some studies have approached this problem from a different direction, that is, studying remnants of Type Ia SNe to identify the signatures of the mechanism responsible for the explosion \citep{Badenes+2006ApJ,Seitenzahl+2019PhRvL,Ferrand+2021ApJ,Mandal+2025ApJ}.
 A specific example of such a signature is the presence of a large-scale conical `shadow' in the ejecta of a Type-Ia SNR that exploded via the DD channel in the presence of another WD \citep{Ferrand+2022ApJ}.

 An ideal candidate for this line of investigation is the well-studied supernova remnant (SNR) 0509-67.5, located in the Large Magellanic Cloud (LMC).
 SNR 0509-67.5 (henceforth 0509) has been observed extensively in radio \citep{Bozzetto+2014MNRAS}, infrared \citep{Seok+2013ApJ}, optical \citep{Helder+2010ApJ,Hovey+2015ApJ}, UV \citep{Ghavamian+2007ApJ} and X-ray bands \citep{Warren+2004ApJ,Kosenko+2008AandA}.
 The light echo spectrum of 0509 suggests that it belongs to the class of overluminous, slowly fading, 1991T-like SNe \citep{Rest+2008ApJ}.
 1D hydrodynamic models with detailed non-equilibrium ionization calculations \citep{Badenes+2008ApJ} also support this conclusion, showing that both the dynamics and the X-ray line flux ratios for 0509 are most consistent with a highly energetic and luminous SN akin to SN 1991T \citep{Phillips+2022ApJ,Phillips+2024ApJS}.
 Hydrodynamics-based Bayesian analysis of the kinematics of 0509 as revealed by the Hubble Space Telescope \citep{Arunachalam+2022ApJ} suggest a large value of explosion energy ($\sim 1.3\times10^{51}\mathrm{\,erg}$), again favoring a 1991T spectral subtype for this Type Ia SNR.
+In addition to spectral classification, \cite{Badenes+2008ApJ} also show that 1D delayed detonation (DDT) explosion of near-$\mathrm{M_{ch}}$ WDs are a good match for 0509.
+Yet another possibility is an SN explosion within a planetary nebula \citep{Soker2025arXiv}.